Cardinal-Cryptography/common-aggregator/README.md

 ### Reward trading

 `CommonAggregator` makes it possible to distribute rewards which are paid out in tokens different than the `asset` token (eg. boosting airdrops).
-It is achieved by allowing *Management* to designate a *reward trader* for such a token - an account to which given token can be freely transferred.
+It is achieved by allowing *Management* to designate a *reward trader* for such a token - an address to which given token can be freely transferred.

 The intended usage of this feature is that *reward trader* should be a non-upgradable contract, which has a single method trading the given token for `asset` (on some decentralized exchange) and tranferring it back to aggregator.